 Use those new partnerships you’ve launched to promote your business via targeted mailings and emails.

-This can be a two-way street—you agree to do the same for your plumber partner.
+This can be a two-way street—you agree to do the same for your remodeling partner.
 In this way, you can piggyback off of communications that are already going out and possibly generate leads for both of your businesses.

 5. Improve Your Remodeling Sales & Customer Experience